 The diagram below outlines how we perceive our role as provider of decision support information to Norwegian governmental agencies and authorities.

 The dotted black lines reflect that we use the latest official Norwegian policies and reports as a base-line for our work.
 However, the primary use of the modelling framework is to present optimal, but still feasibility-constrained, policy regimes that follow from a set of alternative control objectives scenarios.
 The construction of these scenarios are guided by results from a Norwegian macroeconomic model.

-The team leaders of the four main pillars of the modelling framework are:
+Team leaders of the four main pillars of the modelling framework

 - NTNU Data analysis: Professor Ingelin Steinsland

 - NTNU Model predictive control: Professor Thor I. Fossen

 - NTNU Epidemiological network model: Professor Eivind Almaas